Exploring the Wilds of Lower Zambezi National Park

 Abundant Wildlife

 The park is renowned for its large herds of elephants and buffalo, which are often seen along the riverbanks.
 Lions, leopards, and spotted hyenas are the main predators, and the park is also a stronghold for the endangered African wild dog.
 The river is teeming with hippos and crocodiles, and the birdlife is prolific, with over 400 species recorded.
-Our safari advisors can help you plan a safari focused on wildlife photography.
+Our safari operators can help you plan a safari focused on wildlife photography.

 Unique Safari Activities